gemini-hlsw/goats/docs/readthedocs/source/developer_guide/conda-forge-maintenance.rst

 Tracking and Coordination
 --------------------------

-All work related to maintaining and supporting the conda-forge effort for GOATS is organized under the **Epic GOATS-952: Conda-forge Maintenance**.
+All work related to maintaining and supporting the ``conda-forge`` effort for GOATS is organized under the **Epic GOATS-952: conda-forge Maintenance**.
-Issues, tasks, and subtickets related to feedstock updates, dependency management, or package onboarding should be created under this epic to ensure coordinated tracking and visibility across the project.
+Issues, tasks, and subtickets related to feedstock updates, ``conda`` maintenance, or package onboarding should be created under this epic.

 .. note::
     All new issues or updates related to any feedstock should be logged as subtasks under **GOATS-952** in Jira.

-Maintaining multiple feedstocks and aligning their releases with GOATS represents a significant and ongoing effort.
-Centralizing this work under the GOATS-952 epic helps ensure consistency, accountability, and long-term sustainability as the project progresses toward full conda-forge integration.

 Maintaining a ``conda-forge`` Feedstock
 ---------------------------------------

-The official ``conda-forge`` maintainer documentation <https://conda-forge.org/docs/maintainer/>`_ provides the authoritative reference for feedstock maintenance and update procedures.
+The official ``conda-forge`` `maintainer documentation <https://conda-forge.org/docs/maintainer/>`_ provides the authoritative reference for feedstock maintenance and update procedures.

 .. note::